The Community PROV Challenge is an experiment in idea gathering and infrastructure creation through community collaboration within the ESIP Lab.

 - Are my data trustworthy?
 Provenance has the answer!
 Join the #CommunityPROV challenge.

 - The idea-challenge will have two winners.
 Prizes will be awarded to those who submit ideas with the most up-votes and/or have the most participation points.
-The idea-challenge winner will be announced ____.
+The idea-challenge winners will be announced June 1.

 - If you are unable to accept travel as an challenge winner, you can donate your award to support student travel.